Mubashirshariq/music_transcription/README.md

 2. The backend will process the audio and transcribe it to a MIDI file.
 3. The midi file is saved in MIDI folder inside the backend folder as of now.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any changes you'd like to make.

 ## License

 This project is licensed under the GNU Public License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments